xcczach/SJTU-Echo/README.md

 If you meet GPU Out of Memory error, you can try to lower the `--llm-gpu-memory-utilization` parameter.

+You can select the embeddings used with `--vectorstore-source-dir`, and you need to use the strategy for the embeddings you selected with `--rag-strategy`.

 ## Examples

 ### RAG